raymondclowe/roo-mission-impossible/setup.md

 ## Step 1: Self-update

 First, check if the `setup.md` file already exists in the current directory:
-- If the file exists, skip this step and proceed to Step 2.
+- If the file exists, skip this step and proceed to Step 2 after deleting this step from this file.
 - If the file does not exist, download it using the following command:

 ```bash